ICGC-TCGA-PanCancer/central-decider-client/README.md

       Workflow_GNOS_to_S3=s3

 ##Environment
 This tool is designed and tested with a Ubuntu 14.04 environment.
 The tool requires minimal CPU and memory.
 As the client performs a http request to the central decider the machine will require internet access on port 80.

 ##Password
 In order to use this tool you will need a password.
 This password is used by the decider client when making a get request to the central decider.
 Although the INI files do not contain sensitive information, requiring authentication prevents malicious querying of the central decider / elasticsearch database.

 ##Installation
       If you have cpanminus run: cpanm --quiet --notest --installdeps .

       Or with Apt-get run: sudo apt-get update; sudo apt-get install make git libipc-system-simple-perl libgetopt-euclid-perl libjson-perl libwww-perl libdata-dumper-simple-perl libtemplate-perl

+### Alternatively Build with Docker

+    docker build -t pancancer/central-decider-client .

 ##DKFZ / EMBL Workflows
 In order to specify the correct parameters and to schedule out the German Workflows refer to: https://github.com/ICGC-TCGA-PanCancer/DEWrapperWorkflow#user-tips-for-workflow-settings

 ##Creating Template
 Within the template folder there are samples templates for each of the major workflows that we run with the PanCancer project.
 With in these templates there are are values that can get injected into the templatem, when generating the INI files.

 The the fields that get injected will appear in template in the format "[% \<desired-field-name\> %]", where you wil replace "\<desired-field-name\>" with one of the following values: